NCAR/DART/models/wrf/tutorial/README.rst

 The ``analysis_increment.nc`` file includes the following atmospheric variables:
-``MU, PH, PSFC, QRAIN, QCLOUD, QGRAUP, QICE, QNICE, QSNOW, QVAPOR, T`` and ``T2``.
+``MU, PH, PSFC, QRAIN, QCLOUD, QGRAUP, QICE, QNICE, QSNOW, QVAPOR, THM`` and ``T2``.
-The example figure below shows the increments for temperature (T) only.
+The example figure below shows the increments for THM (perturbation potential temperature) only.
 You can use **ncview** to advance through all 11 atmospheric pressure levels.
 You should see spatial patterns that look something like the meteorology of the day.

 +--------------------------+--------------------------------+
 | |ncview1|                | |ncview2|                      |